 These incidental taxes deal mainly with daily goods and property and are detailed in the Other Taxes section of this guide.

-Spain has double taxation agreements with most of the expat origin countries and the Tax Office offers a computerised refund system (in English) that ensures you are the first to get your refund.
+Spain has double taxation agreements with most of the ex-pat origin countries and the Tax Office offers a computerized refund system (in English) that ensures you are the first to get your refund.